In an increasingly fractured world, the human need for beauty is more urgent than ever.

 Selected placements

-Exposure to floral imagery reduces measurable anxiety and lowers cortisol, a direct physiological pathway between visual beauty and stress response.
+Exposure to floral imagery measurably reduces anxiety and lowers cortisol.
+There is a direct physiological pathway between visual beauty and stress response.

 Patients in environments with floral artwork report lower pain levels, shorter recovery times, and reduced reliance on pain medication.